discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

 Nothing overly complex here either.
-Since the `timestamps` Map has the author ID in it, we `.get()` it and then add the `cooldownAmount` variable to it, to get the correct expiration timestamp.
+Since the `timestamps` Collection has the author ID in it, we `.get()` it and then add the `cooldownAmount` variable to it, to get the correct expiration timestamp.
 We then check to see if it's actually expired or not, and return a message letting the user know how much time is left until they can use that command again if the cooldown hasn't expired.
 If it has, use the same code as our if statement to set the cooldown again.
-Easy!

 ### Command aliases